Grassfarming

 J. Nutrition, (1974) 31:185.)

-the maximum amount of milk out of each cow through a high-tech combination
+maximum amount of milk out of each cow through a high-tech combination of selective

-of selective breeding, confinement housing, synthetic hormones, and a
+breeding, confinement housing, synthetic hormones, and a high-energy grain

-focus solely on increasing milk and milk fat yield will result in a steady
+solely on increasing milk and milk fat yield will result in a steady dilution

 Dairy cows raised on pasture and free of hormone implants